The Remedy Room — S.3829+ · The AbilityForge Framework

 Slide the denial rate to watch the Dynamic Multiplier Scaling engage in real time.
 This is the math behind § 6 — the architecture that funds itself.

 Slide left to simulate the market correcting its behavior over time.
+The multipliers hold until a threshold is crossed — that is the design.

 Default: the denied iliac vein stenting — $55,000.